-SILCS diaphragm, a new single-size barrier device
+SILCS diaphragm, a new single-size barrier device - COMPLETED

-The Woman's Condom, a new female condom
+The Woman's Condom, a new female condom - COMPLETED

-CONRAD has continued its pioneer work with female condoms that helped lead to the 1993 FDA approval of the first female condom on the U.S. market, the FC Female Condom (formerly Reality® Female Condom), marketed by The Female Health Company.
+CONRAD has continued its pioneering work with female condoms that helped lead to the 1993 FDA approval of the first female condom on the U.S. market, the FC Female Condom (formerly Reality® Female Condom), marketed by The Female Health Company.
 Since 1998, CONRAD has supported PATH in the development of a new female condom known as the Woman's Condom.
 This new female condom has performed well with good acceptability in initial studies in the U.S. and South Africa.
-CONRAD is currently collaborating with the California Family Health Council on a study comparing the performance of the Woman's Condom and the FC2 Female Condom.
-This study is comparing self-reported clinical failure rates of the two condoms, and is using vaginal detection of prostate-specific antigen (PSA) as an indicator of condom failure in an effort to demonstrate that this kind of trial can replace contraceptive efficacy trials for approval of new female condoms.
+CONRAD collaborated with the California Family Health Council (CFHC) on a study comparing the performance of the Woman's Condom and the FC2 Female Condom.
+This study compared self-reported clinical failure rates of the 2 condoms, and used vaginal detection of prostate-specific antigen (PSA) as an indicator of condom failure in an effort to demonstrate that this type of trial can replace contraceptive efficacy trials for approval of new female condoms.
 The study is now in data analysis.

-Cyclofem®, a female injectable hormonal contraceptive
+Cyclofem®, a female injectable hormonal contraceptive - COMPLETED

-TU/NET-EN male hormonal contraceptive effectiveness trial
+TU/NET-EN male hormonal contraceptive effectiveness trial - COMPLETED

 This Phase IIb trial is a collaboration between CONRAD and WHO to determine the safety and efficacy of a long-acting formulation of testosterone (testosterone undecanoate [TU]) combined with a long-acting progestin (norethisterone enanthate [NET-EN]) for sperm suppression and contraceptive efficacy.
-Ten sites in seven countries began enrolling trial participants in 2008; enrollment ended in September 2010.
+Ten sites in 7 countries began enrolling trial participants in 2008; enrollment ended in September 2010.
 Participants received injections every 2 months during the Suppression and Efficacy Phases.
-While interim data showed that the method suppresses sperm production effectively, further injections were discontinued in April 2011 after a WHO review panel determined that the risks of possible side effects might outweigh the potential benefits to male participants.
+While interim data showed that the method suppressed sperm production effectively, further injections were discontinued in April 2011 after a WHO review panel determined that the risks of possible side effects might outweigh the potential benefits to male participants.
 The side effects experienced by participants were not unexpected, but occurred more often than anticipated.
 All men still active at that time were transitioned into the Recovery Phase.
-Results and completion of data analysis are expected by the end of 2012.
+Results and completion of data analysis are expected by the end of 2013.